 The tournament will take place if at least ten teams participate.
 Failure to attract at least 10 participating teams will result in the cancellation of the tournament.

-Before completing the online registration form, a student must:
+Before sending in the registration form, a student must:

 Each student must register individually with a separate registration form.